 If you already have the Hop on Hop off Bus ticket, you can travel by bus Tour to Westminster Abbey.
 As while you are on Hop on Hop off Bus, just take off the nearest stop to the Westminster Abbey.

 By Underground (Tube): The closest underground lines at St James Park and Westminster while the closest national train stations found in London Victoria and London Waterloo.

-Alternatively, you can travel by bus as all buses pass by the Abbey.
-The following London Red Buses have stop near Westminster Abbey:
+The following buses pass by the Abbey.
+The following London Red Buses have to stop near Westminster Abbey:

-To plan your way to Westminster abbey use the Journey Planner.
+To plan your way to Westminster Abbey, use the Journey Planner.